appacademy-prep-work/appacademy-prep-work.github.io/_includes/coding-test-1/coding-test-1.md

 language of Rails.
 The readings and practice problems we've provided are in Ruby.

-You may also answer the challenge in Python or JavaScript.
-We will in no way penalize you for using Python or JavaScript. **You should use whatever language you are most comfortable with; we want you to do your best**.
+You may also answer the challenge in Python, Java or JavaScript.
+We will in no way penalize you for using any of these other languages.

 Some languages are not well suited for the coding challenge.
 If you know another language and would strongly prefer to answer in that,